jazzabeanie/settings/README.md

 ===================

 I'm not actually sure if this has worked or not, so I'm going to commit this change, "git push" and then check GitHub to see if it has.

+27/08/2015 09:40: It didn't work, so now I will follow the instructions with the command "git config --global push.default simple", and try again.